Skip to contents

 Changes

-• the studies’s true effects are now marginalized out of the random effects models and are no longer estimated (see Appendix A of our prerint for more details).
+• the studies’s true effects are now marginalized out of the random effects models and are no longer estimated (see Appendix A of our manuscript for more details).
 As a results, arguments referring to the true effects are now disabled.

 • all models are now being estimated using the likelihood of effect sizes (instead of test-statistics as usually defined).
 We reproduced the simulation study that we used to evaluate the method performance and it achieved identical results (up to MCMC error, before marginalizing out the true effects).
 A big advantage of using the normal likelihood for effect sizes is a considerable speed up of the whole estimation process.